Engel & Völkers

 Completing the legal procedures properly and obtaining your title deed must be in your checklist while buying an apartment in Dubai.
 Before the actual property transfer occurs, all the relevant permissions must be obtained from the DLD.

-10. Home insurance
+10. Home Insurance

 This is also an important factor for buying an apartment in Dubai - obtaining the right home insurance.
 As there are various home insurance providers, it is important to compare their policies and select one that best suits your lifestyle, income, and other circumstances.